 Murchison Falls National Park

-It is in the northwest of Uganda, Murchison falls national park is the biggest national park and one of the natural wonders found in Uganda.
+Murchison falls national park is the biggest national park in the northwest of Uganda, and one of the natural wonders found in Uganda.
 The name Murchison was given by Sir Samuel baker during his expeditions in the 19th century.
 Murchison falls national park was established in 1952, located in the north western part of Uganda but spreading further inland from the shores of Lake Albert, around the Victoria Nile and up to the karuma falls.
 The park occupies a total area of 3893km2 (1503 sq. ml).
 This is 289 sq. mi of Bugungu wildlife reserve and 280 sq. mi of karuma wildlife reserve form all together the Murchison falls conservation area.
 The park is also bisected by the Victoria Nile from east to west for a distance of about 115 kilometers.

 One of the most outstanding attractions in the park is Murchison falls.
 It is sometimes compared to the waterfalls found in Canada’s Nahanni national park although Murchison is magnificent.
 The park is in the location of Murchison falls with its water flowing through the narrow gorge.
 The gorge is only 7 meters width before plunging 43 meters.
 As the largest national park, the park has almost all of Africa’s major mammals.